ozymotv/2CT/README.md

 ## Contribution

-Feel free to submit any improvement, I will credit you.
+Feel free to submit any improvement.

 ## Authors